Quick answer

 Is my copy of And Both Were Young a first edition?

-A first edition of And Both Were Young by Madeleine L'Engle (Lothrop, Lee & Shepard) is identified by: Lothrop, Lee & Shepard first, New York, 1949, dated on the title page; first-issue dust jacket bears the original price.
+A first edition of And Both Were Young by Madeleine L'Engle (Lothrop, Lee & Shepard) is identified by: Lothrop, Lee & Shepard first, New York, 1949, dated on the title page; issued in a pictorial dust jacket whose rear flap identifies the intended audience as 'Older Girls' and which should retain its original printed price.

 How do I tell the first printing from a later one?